 This section includes select monographs on the following manuscripts of the Dead Sea Scrolls: 1Q (Thanksgiving Hymns; War Scroll; Community Rule), Damascus Document, 4Q (Sapiental Work; Halakhic Letter), and 11Q (Temple Scroll).

-The Redactional Meaning of the Thanksgiving Hymns by Trine Bjørnung HasselbalchApplies Systemic Functional Linguistics to four Hodayot compositions which show signs of hybridity.
+The Redactional Meaning of the Thanksgiving Hymns (Online) by Trine Bjørnung HasselbalchApplies Systemic Functional Linguistics to four Hodayot compositions which show signs of hybridity.
 Analysis reveals that the speaker in some of the so-called leader hymns as well as in compositions not normally designated leader hymns appears to have the role of a mediator in the agency of God-a feature that distinguishes the hodayot from biblical psalms.

 The Qumran Rule Texts in Context by Charlotte HempelDeals with several core Rule texts from Qumran, especially with the Community Rule (S), the Rule of the Congregation (1QSa), the Damascus Document (D), and 4Q265 (Miscellaneous Rules).
 Uncovers a complex network of literary and more murkily preserved social relationships.